TheNarrator-II/II-Database/Profile/Traits/Depressed.md

-You are immune to suicide.
+You are immune to [Suicide](https://github.com/TheNarrator-II/II-Database/blob/main/Theories/Status%20Effects/Suicide.md).
 Instead, whenever Suicide is supposed to occur, you